MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/getting-started/lnxGettingStarted.md

 > [!NOTE]
 > For "Push" mode, the user credential must be the root user on the Linux computer.
 Only SSL/TLS
-> connections are supported for DSC for Linux, the `New-CimSession` must be used with the –UseSSL
+> connections are supported for DSC for Linux, the `New-CimSession` must be used with the **UseSSL**
 > parameter set to $true.
 The SSL certificate used by OMI (for DSC) is specified in the file:
 > `/etc/opt/omi/conf/omiserver.conf` with the properties: pemfile and keyfile.
 If this certificate
-> is not trusted by the Windows computer that you are running the
+> is not trusted by the Windows computer that you are running the [New-CimSession][L04] cmdlet on,
-> [New-CimSession](/powershell/module/CimCmdlets/New-CimSession) cmdlet on, you can choose to ignore
-> certificate validation with the CIMSession Options:
+> you can choose to ignore certificate validation with the CIMSession Options:
 > `-SkipCACheck -SkipCNCheck -SkipRevocationCheck`

 Run the following command to push the DSC configuration to the Linux node.